-The Centre for Earth Observation Instrumentation celebrated its 10th Anniversary in April 2017 after being established in 2007 and then renewed in 2016 as CEOI 2020 in order to realise an excellent, internationally competitive national Earth observation instrument and technology research and development programme.
+The Centre for Earth Observation Instrumentation was originally established in 2007 and renewed in 2016 as CEOI 2020 in order to realise an excellent, internationally competitive national Earth observation instrument and technology research and development programme.
 The CEOI is funded by the UK Space Agency with parallel technology investment from industry.
 Its key aim is to develop UK innovative technologies to observe Earth from space through the teaming of scientists and industrialists.

 The CEOI welcomes the involvement of all UK academic and industrial partners who can contribute to the development of UK EO capability.
 In addition to technology projects led by the CEOI partners, the CEOI is also funding projects resulting from regular Technology Calls.